 To crack down on a gang of rebel B-cells, dexamethasone is usually called for, and in truly massive doses.
 Four days of 40mg per day had at one stage been the standard in the induction therapy for multiple myeloma, replaced more recently by a comparatively gentle 40mg weekly.
 Thymic atrophy and lymphocyte apoptosis is demonstrated (at least in animal models), antibody production plummets, and with these events the symptoms of lymphoma or ITP subside, replaced with (presumably, milder) side-effects of high dose steroids.

 Why dexamethasone, and why so much?
 The rationale seems to have some biological foundations.
 Specifically dexamethasone is used because to give a high dose of another steroid would likely produce significant mineralocorticoid effects, and the leukaemia patient does not need those.
 Also, when tested against other agents, dexamethasone had a lower minimum inhibitory concentration for suppression of lymphocyte proliferation (Mager et al, 2003), i.e. it is a more potent suppressor of lymphocytes than other systemically available steroids.
-Lastly, though the antiproliferative and counter-humoural effects of long term low dose steroids and short term high dose steroids appear to be similar, the side effect profile appears to be better with the short courses and high doses, perhaps because short term side effects (insomnia and mood disturbance) are more difficult to measure and quantity than long term side effects (like fluid retention and weight gain).
+Lastly, though the antiproliferative and counter-humoural effects of long term low dose steroids and short term high dose steroids , the side effect profile appears to be better with the short courses and high doses, perhaps because short term side effects (insomnia and mood disturbance) are more difficult to measure and quantity than long term side effects (like fluid retention and weight gain).

 Sometimes, you just need to drop a piano on the whole immune system.
 For this, typically 1g of methylprednisolone is administered intavenously, daily, for three to five days.
 Daily 100mg doses of dexamethasone, or about 600-700 mg of prednisolone, are considered equivalent.
 This is often referred to as a "pulse" of steroids, presumably because the terms "crisis" and "storm" were already taken by other endocrinological processes.
 This immunoablative artillery barrage was popularised in the 1970s by articles such as this editorial in the Lancet, where the advantages of high and short (instead of low and slow) were touted.
 The purpose of the "pulse" dosing, as with the other high immunosuppressant doses, was supposed to be the avoidance of long-term side effects - theoretically the short course of high doses would produce the desired immunosuppressant effect without the long-term problems of diabetes and weight gain.
 Moreover, from the experience of some dermatology authors, it appeared that there was "an unusually high rate of complete remission (after treatment withdrawal)", i.e. the steroid effect persisted for long enough that a longer weaning course of steroids was not required.